perpil/sso-coldstart-benchmark-cdk/README.md

 # Toggling SSO

 If you've never done anything, SSO will be enabled.

+## Removing SSO
 To remove SSO, run the following command.

 ```
 npm run removeSSO
 ```
+Then follow the instructions for [Running a coldstart](#running-a-coldstart) above

+## Reenabling SSO
 To re-enable SSO, run the following command.

 ```